Polymyalgia Rheumatica

 • Creatine kinase: This test is done to check for muscle tissue damage (myopathy), which can cause weakness and pain of the shoulder and hip muscles.
 If the level of creatine kinase in the blood is elevated, muscle damage is likely.
 In people with polymyalgia rheumatica, muscle damage is absent, so the creatine kinase level is normal.

 • Rheumatoid factor and anti-cyclic citrullinated peptide antibodies testing: These antibodies are present in up to 80% of people with rheumatoid arthritis but not in those with polymyalgia rheumatica.
-This test helps doctors distinguish between the two.
+This test helps doctors distinguish between the disorders.

 The diagnosis is also supported by how people respond to corticosteroids because most people with polymyalgia rheumatica feel much better very quickly when treated with low doses of corticosteroids.